Did you know that 46% of people can’t even make it through a simple presentation without losing focus?

 This tactic has been used by everyone since the idea of marketing was invented (or close to that).
 In this presentation example called “100 Growth Hacks, 100 Days” the creator only shows the audience the first 10 days of it and then uses a call to action at the end of the presentation to encourage them to seek out the rest.

-The only risk with this is if your initial content is not great, you can’t expect your audience to seek out more information.
+The only risk with these kinds of presentation ideas is if your initial content is not great, you can’t expect your audience to seek out more information.

 77. Use Memes (For Real, Though)